zhilyaev/werf/docs/pages/configuration/introduction.md

 </div>
 </div>

-## Processing of config
+## Processing configuration

-The following steps could describe the processing of a YAML configuration file:
+The following steps describe the processing of a YAML configuration file:
-1. Reading `werf.yaml` and extra templates from `.werf` directory.
+1. Reading the `werf.yaml` file and additional templates from the `.werf` directory.
 2. Executing Go templates.
-3. Saving dump into `.werf.render.yaml` (this file remains after the command execution and will be removed automatically with GC procedure).
+3. Saving the dump into the `.werf.render.yaml` (this file remains after the command is executed and will be removed automatically with the GC procedure).
-4. Splitting rendered YAML file into separate config sections (part of YAML stream separated by three hyphens, https://yaml.org/spec/1.2/spec.html#id2800132).
+4. Splitting the rendered YAML file into separate config sections (part of the YAML stream separated by three hyphens, https://yaml.org/spec/1.2/spec.html#id2800132).
 5. Validating each config section:
-  * Validating YAML syntax (you could read YAML reference [here](http://yaml.org/refcard.html)).
+  * Validating YAML syntax (the YAML reference is available [here](http://yaml.org/refcard.html)).
   * Validating werf syntax.
 6. Generating a set of images.

 ### Go templates

-Go templates are available within YAML configuration.
+Go templates are available within the YAML configuration.
 The following functions are supported:

 * [Built-in Go template functions](https://golang.org/pkg/text/template/#hdr-Functions) and other language features.
 E.g. using common variable:<a id="go-templates" href="#go-templates" class="anchorjs-link " aria-label="Anchor link for: go templates" data-anchorjs-icon=""></a>